Human authored, evidenced-based – 8 min read

 According to global estimates, poor diet is responsible for 255 million disability-adjusted life years and 11 million deaths (3).
 Additionally, higher intakes of refined carbohydrates, salt, and saturated fat, as well as lower intakes of fibre-rich foods (vegetables, fruit, and whole grains), are consistently linked to various cardiometabolic risk factors (4).

-Risk factors such as high blood cholesterol levels, particularly low-density lipoproteins (LDL) particles commonly referred to as ‘bad cholesterol,’ have been regarded to a significant risk factor for coronary heart disease (CHD) by contributing to plaque build up and narrowing of the arteries (fig. 2).
-Conversely, increased levels of high-density lipoprotein (HDL), commonly referred to as ‘good cholesterol,’ appears protect against the development of CHD.
+High blood cholesterol, particularly low-density lipoprotein (LDL) particles commonly referred to as ‘bad cholesterol’, is a major risk factor for coronary heart disease (CHD), contributing to plaque build up and narrowing of the arteries (fig. 2).
+Conversely, higher levels of high-density lipoprotein (HDL), often referred to as ‘good cholesterol’, are associated with a lower risk of coronary heart disease.
 To reduce blood cholesterol levels, public health recommendations generally include lowering overall dietary fat, increasing fibre and sources of polyunsaturated (omega 6 & 3) fatty acids in the diet.

-Other risk factors, such as the oxidative alteration of LDL particles is crucial in the pathophysiology of atherosclerosis (5).
-Oxidised LDL (oxLDL) is taken up by macrophages (immune ‘scavengers’) resulting in significant production of cholesterol-rich foam cells that over time deposits on the artery wall narrowing the passage of blood, oxygen and nutrients (fig. 3).
+Other risk factors, such as the oxidative alteration of LDL particles is increasingly being recognised as a key player in the pathophysiology of atherosclerosis (5).
+Oxidised LDL (oxLDL) are taken up by macrophages (immune ‘scavengers’) resulting in significant production of cholesterol-rich foam cells that accumulate in the artery wall over time narrowing the passage of blood, oxygen and nutrients (fig. 3) to cells and tissues the require them.
 Many longitudinal studies have demonstrated a high plasma oxLDL concentration as an independent risk factor for CVD, whilst many foods, such as avocados, have been linked to a reduced risk of CVD (6).

 Clinical trials have generally showed that avocados may also support healthy blood vessel function (5) (7), although not all studies agree (15), improve insulin sensitivity and reduced c-reactive protein, a pro-inflammatory mediator (9) .
 Other clinical trials in overweight or obese adults with elevated cholesterol, have shown that consuming one avocado acutely, or over several weeks, can improve various cardiometabolic parameters.
 The observed effects were: